fizzed/font-mfizz/DEVELOPMENT.md

 ## What you need

+ - Java 8
-* Ruby 1.9.x or greater
+ - Ruby 1.9.x or greater
-* FontCustom 1.3.8 or greater
+ - FontCustom 1.3.8 or greater

 ## Install